 How to Inspect OneNote Tags in Python

 OneNote lets users annotate content with colored tags: stars, checkboxes, important flags, and custom labels.
-Aspose.Note FOSS for Python exposes these annotations as NoteTag objects on RichText, Image, Table, and OutlineElement nodes.
+Aspose.Note FOSS for Python exposes these annotations as NoteTag objects on RichText, Image, AttachedFile, and Table nodes via their .Tags property.
 This guide shows how to read them.

 Step-by-Step Guide